National Hockey League on television: Canada

-Under a sub-licensing agreement with Rogers, Quebecor Media holds national French-language television rights for the NHL, with all coverage airing on its specialty channel TVA Sports.
-TVA Sports' flagship broadcasts on Saturday nights focus primarily on the Montreal Canadiens.
+Under another sub-licensing agreement with Rogers, Quebecor Media held national French-language television rights for the NHL, with all coverage airing on its specialty channel TVA Sports.
+TVA Sports' flagship broadcast on Saturday nights focus primarily on the Montreal Canadiens.

+Sportsnet then signed a 12-year renewal to extend its agreement to 2037–38.
+Most of the existing broadcast arrangements from the previous contract will remain in effect, although Rogers stated that it would be able to flex more regional games from its networks to national telecasts.
+Rogers and Prime Video also signed a 12-year sublicensing deal which would see Prime air NHL games on Wednesday nights as well as exclusive coverage of two first round and one second round playoff series.
+Rogers and Quebecor Media also signed a 12-year sublicensing deal for TVA Sports to continue airing French-language broadcasts.
+However, CBC Television confirmed that it would no longer sublicense NHL coverage from Rogers, citing changes in its sports strategy following the 2026 Winter Olympics.
+The change resulted in the end of Hockey Night in Canada airing NHL games after 74 years.
+Sportsnet replaced Hockey Night in Canada with Saturday Night Hockey as its flagship national broadcast, while Monday Night Hockey became exclusive to its streaming platform Sportsnet+.

 Games that are not broadcast as part of the national rights deal are broadcast by Sportsnet's regional feeds (though some regional broadcasts may air nationally due to Sportsnet's current status as the NHL's Canadian national TV partner), TSN's regional feeds, and RDS.
 Sportsnet and TSN split holds regional rights to the Toronto Maple Leafs; Sportsnet holds regional rights to the Calgary Flames, Edmonton Oilers, and Vancouver Canucks, while TSN holds rights to the Montreal Canadiens (English only), Ottawa Senators and Winnipeg Jets.
 RDS holds regional French-language rights to the Canadiens and Senators.